OSGeo/gdal/doc/source/drivers/vector/csv.rst

 The attribute field values are separated by commas.
 At least two fields per line must be present.
 Lines may be terminated by a DOS (CR/LF) or Unix (LF) style line terminators.
 Each record should have the same number of fields.
-The driver will also accept a semicolon, a tabulation or a space character as field separator .
+The driver will also accept a semicolon, a tabulation, a pipe, or a space character as field separator .
 This autodetection will work only if there's no other potential separator on the first line of the CSV file.
 Otherwise it will default to comma as separator.